 Lots of Outlander fans visit here and the staff tells me that everyone has a lot of fun with them taking selfies.
 I left it but it’s a nice souvenir to take home from your visit.

 6. Check out the print shop upstairs that looks like A. Malcolm’s print shop

-If you go upstairs in the Callendar House museum on the second floor, you can find Thomas Johnston’s printer shop.
+If you go upstairs to the Callendar House museum on the second floor, you can find Thomas Johnston’s printer shop.

 Although not used in Outlander for the series, the print shop does look like Alexander Malcolm’s print shop in Carfax Close.
 Here you can learn about printing techniques in the 18th century.

 If you were eager to visit Alexander Malcolm’s print shop, you can read my Bakehouse Close guide that gives you all the details.

 I also have a post on an Outlander Royal Mile walking tour that highlights all the Outlander locations!

 Exploring the rest of Callendar House

 The Georgian Kitchens used in Outlander open up later than the rest of the house at 11 am.
 So, if you did turn up early as I did, there are lots to explore in the museum while you wait.

 While I was here, they had an exhibition about the Roman period at Callendar.
 This was a ticketed event but there are also lots of displays to look at too.

 The displays give you an overview of Callendar House’s story, from the Roman era to the present.
 Also, there’s a contemporary art exhibition and also cultural displays showcasing life in the Falkirk area.

-If you did want to have a look in the Victorian Library, they have an archive to explore.
+If you did want to have a look at the Victorian Library, they have an archive to explore.

 Callendar House Tea rooms

 A popular stop for locals in Falkirk is the tea rooms at Callendar House.

 When I was here, there was a Saturday running club happening in the park so afterward everyone was getting a caffeine boost in the café